What do garden clubs do?

-- $7.00 – The Garden Club of Indiana, Inc. * State Operating Expenses
+$7.00 – The Garden Club of Indiana, Inc. for state operating expenses.

 What are some of the community projects?

-- Establishing youth clubs for children of various ages who meet on a regular basis throughout the year
+- Establishing youth clubs for children of various ages.

 - Growing annuals, perennials, shrubs, trees, vegetables, houseplants, roses, chrysanthemums, cacti, succulents, hollies, broad leaved evergreens, needled evergreens and so on